nwithan8/tauticord/documentation/DOCUMENTATION.md

 Library data updates at a configurable interval (with a minimum of 5 minutes between updates).

+If you do not wish to use library statistics, you can simply set `Libraries: []` in the configuration file.

 ### Combined Libraries

 You can optionally combine multiple Plex libraries into one for display in the voice channel.
 This is useful if you have multiple "movies" libraries, for example, and you want to display them all as one in terms of statistics.

 To do this, you must specify the libraries you want to combine in the `CombinedLibraries` section of the `tauticord.yaml` file.

 ```yaml
 CombinedLibraries: